Schools reopen in Newtown, Washington talks gun control

 At Newtown High School, three girls hugged each other in the parking lot before starting for the doorway.
 Counseling was available in the gym for students and staff.

 Nanci Wallenta, taking her friend's son to middle school, said she was unworried about security and determined to get back to normal.

 "It's an isolated incident," Wallenta said.
 "You can't go through life being afraid.
 You can't live in fear. ...
 We're a strong town."

 ASSAULT WEAPONS BAN RECONSIDERED

-White House spokesman Jay Carney said on Tuesday that Obama would support U.S. Senator Dianne Feinstein's effort to craft legislation to reinstate an assault weapons ban that lapsed in 2004, and would also back any law to close a loophole related to gun-show sales.
+White House spokesman Jay Carney said Obama would support U.S. Senator Dianne Feinstein's effort to craft legislation to reinstate an assault weapons ban that lapsed in 2004, and would also back any law to close a loophole related to gun-show sales.